A two-parameter, minimal-data model to predict dengue cases: the 2022-2023 outbreak in Florida, USA: Results

 \subsubsection{First outbreak}

 To predict the number of new cases at the beginning of 2022, we used data from the first outbreak, starting from its onset (week 13) until the end of outbreak week 21 of 2022 (Figure \ref{fig:Florida 2022-23-seasons}).
 In the first step of fitting the parabolic and logistic functions, we considered data from three consecutive weeks, namely weeks 13, 14, and 15, which reported the case 0, 0, and 1, respectively.
 The predictions were then generated for cumulative cases on horizons of 1, 2, 3, and 4 weeks ahead, corresponding to weeks 16, 17, 18, and 19.
 In each step, we add one more week to the data for fitting purposes and predicted the next four weeks values.
-The predicted value for cumulative cases was rounded to the closest integer number ({S-Tables-C}).
-All the process of fitting and prediction has been plotted in the supplementary file S-Point-A.
+The predicted value for cumulative cases was rounded to the closest integer number (Supplementary XII).
+All the process of fitting and prediction has been plotted in Supplementary I.

-Across outbreak~1, for one-week ahead predictions we observed only three error values (1, 2, and 4): 33.3\% of forecasts had an error of exactly one case, 83.3\% differed from the observed cases by at most two, and all errors were bounded by four.
-For two-week ahead predictions, we again observed only three error values (1, 3, and 4): 50.0\% of the forecasts had an error of exactly one case, 66.7\% were within three cases, and all errors were no greater than four.
-For three-week ahead predictions, we observed three error values (1, 4, and 8): 33.3\% of the forecasts had an error of exactly one case, 83.3\% were within four cases, and all errors were bounded by eight.
-At the four-week ahead horizon, we observed three error values (1, 4, and 8), with 33.3\% of forecasts differing from the observed count by only one case, 66.7\% within four cases, and all errors were capped at eight (S-Tables-D).
-For outbreak 1, the RMSE values were 2.24 for the one-week ahead predictions, 2.71 for the two-week-ahead predictions, 4.36 for the three-week ahead predictions, and 5.20 for the four-week-ahead predictions.
+Across outbreak~1, for one--week ahead predictions we observed only three error values (1, 2, and 4): 33.3\% of forecasts had an error of exactly one case, 83.3\% differed from the observed cases by at most two, and all errors were bounded by four.
+For two--week ahead predictions, we again observed only three error values (1, 3, and 4): 50.0\% of the forecasts had an error of exactly one case, 66.7\% were within three cases, and all errors were no greater than four.
+For three--week ahead predictions, we observed three error values (1, 4, and 8): 33.3\% of the forecasts had an error of exactly one case, 83.3\% were within four cases, and all errors were bounded by eight.
+At the four--week ahead horizon, we observed three error values (1, 4, and 8), with 33.3\% of forecasts differing from the observed count by only one case, 66.7\% within four cases, and all errors were capped at eight (Supplementary XIII).
+For outbreak 1, the RMSE values were 2.24 for the one--week ahead predictions, 2.71 for the two--week ahead predictions, 4.36 for the three--week ahead predictions, and 5.20 for the four--week ahead predictions.